Bonanza Town

 Bonanza Town is a 1951 American Western film directed by Fred F. Sears who plays the villain and starring Charles Starrett, Myron Healey, and Luther Crockett.
-It is part of the Durango Kid series.
+This was the fifty-sixth of 65 films in the Durango Kid series.

 It was shot at the Iverson Ranch.
 The film's art direction was by Charles Clague.

 Plot

+In pursuit of the allegedly deceased Henry Hardison, Steve employs marked bills to trace his whereabouts.
+His investigation leads him to Bonanza Town, where he secures employment under the town's influential figure, Crag Bozeman.
+Upon receiving payment in marked bills, Steve's suspicions that Bozeman's superior is, in fact, Hardison, are confirmed.
+As the narrative unfolds, Hardison and his associates devise a scheme to eliminate both Steve and the Durango Kid.